 Numbers game: "corporate reputation accounts for £790 billion of FSTE 350"

-These are the headline numbers from the UK Reputation Dividend Report (opens as a PDF, 1.6MB) launched at an event at the Institute of Directors in London last night.
+These are the headline numbers from the UK Reputation Dividend Report.

 The so-called reputation contribution is the proportion of a company’s market capitalisation that is directly attributable to the confidence instilled by its reputation.